 Despite the benefits, companies selling biological inputs face challenges in deployment.
-In Brazil, a significant portion of farmer financing is dominated by large producers of synthetic pesticides, fossil fuel-based fertilizers, and trading companies.
-Although nationwide data is unavailable, in Mato Grosso, these companies and their distribution networks are estimated to control 47% of the credit market for soybean farmers.
+In Brazil, large producers of synthetic inputs control a significant portion of farmer financing.
+While nationwide figures are unavailable, in Mato Grosso, the main three companies control an estimated 47% of the credit market for farmers.
 They offer a full package of products and services, including inputs, financing, training, and technical assistance, creating a system that incentivizes farmers to rely on them.